olucheye/Array-Methods-and-Callbacks/README.md

 # FIFA Challenge - JavaScript-Foundations (SOLUTIONS)
 I stumbled upon LAMBDA's curriculum and I am using her in-house student challenges to verify my self-taught knowledge of Web Programming(Javascript).
-`Updated: Solved the challenges with little or no refrence`

 ## Advanced JavaScript